willthefirst/dvd-screensaver/README.md

 ## Development

-`F5` will launch an instance of Chrome and the VS Code Debugger.
+It's just a static website.
+If you are using VSCode Debugger for Chrome, `F5` will launch the project in Chrome.

-Deployment: `surge` in the command line.
+To deploy, type `surge` in the command line.

 ## Todo
 - [ ] The sort 'n' sweep algorithm still ain't totally right.